The Sacred Art of Self-Love

 Ways to self-love

-What is the cost of practicing the sacred art of self-love?
-You will have to wager your negative thoughts, the perception of others you see yourself with and the self critical, over-analytical mind that puts you down.
+What is the cost of practising the sacred art of self-love?
+You will have to wager your negative thoughts, the perception of others you see yourself with and the self-critical, over-analytical mind that puts you down.

 When we realize that we have a role to play in the giant scheme of the universe and without which, things might not function, a positive approach to self starts to harbor.

-Often in the daily routine we neglect ourselves by putting our loved ones before us.
-When we do so, we are suppressing our needs.
+Often in our daily routine, we neglect ourselves by putting our loved ones before us.
+When we do so, we are suppressing our own needs.

-Yoga Philosophy says that when we suppress our desires, it crops up in form of a disease either physically or mentally.
+According to the Patanjali Yoga Sutras, when we suppress our desires, it crops up in the form of a disease either physically or mentally.
 Consider yourself as an integral part of the universe and next time think before you choose someone else above yourself.

 Acknowledging that we all are born to be essentially different, stop comparing yourself with your family, friends or even foes.
 This comparison is the worst thing one can do.
-When we compare, not only do we criticize ourselves, we also degrade our existence.
+When we compare, not only do we criticize ourselves, we also question our self-worth.

 Guided Meditationself love thich nhat hanh

-A short guided meditation that can be practiced at home for 5 minutes or more is as follows:
+A short guided meditation that can be practised at home for 5 minutes or more is as follows:

-Lie down in Shavasna (corpse pose) or sit in Sukhasna.
-Simply take the awareness to breathing.
+Lie down in Savasana (corpse pose) or sit in Sukhasana.
+Bring your awareness to your breath.

-First focus your attention on how the breath is flowing.
+First, focus your attention on how the breath is flowing.
 Start from the nostrils, move down to the windpipe, further down to the lungs, to diaphragm and finally to abdomen.
-Slowly be aware of the breath flowing all the way out, do this 8-10 times.
+Slowly become aware of the breath flowing all the way out, do this 8-10 times.
 You can also place your hands in abdominal breathing position.

 Gently bring your awareness now to the third eye and breathe in through the third eye area all the way back to the head and out.
 Now, keep breathing in and out in the eyebrow centre as you slowly drift away into a deeper level of consciousness.